tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/数据库架构/双节点（原高可用版）_intl_en.md

 TencentDB for MySQL supports three types of architectures: single-node, two-node, and three-node.
 This document describes the two-node architecture.

-- Two-node instances adopt a highly available one-source-one-replica architecture and support real-time hot backup, automatic detection of failure, and automatic failover.
+- Two-node instances are built on a highly available one-source-one-replica architecture that supports real-time hot backup, automatic failure detection, and automatic failover.
 - Two-node instances support two resource isolation policies: general and dedicated.
 For more information, see [Resource Isolation Policy](https://intl.cloud.tencent.com/document/product/236/39794).

 ## Use Cases